nathanvid/infinitemage-website/content/chapters/chapter_0214.md

 It was impossible without the muscle strength to suppress inertia with a single blow.

-"What are you?"
+"Who are you?"

 Ymir asked.
 He truly didn't know, so he was asking.

-Since he was holding Signa and Exd, he must be a Mecha, but his appearance resembled a Norse.
+Since he was holding Signa and Exd, he must be a Mecca, but his appearance resembled a Norse.

 "What are you saying?"